-Learn how to make the best DIY felted wool dryer balls, how to use and care for them, how to scent your laundry with essential oil and easy storage tips.
+Learn how to make your own wool dryer balls, tips for the felting process, how to use and care for them, how to scent your laundry with essential oils and more.

-How to Scent Your Laundry with Wool Dryer Balls
+- By the Numbers: How to Make Wool Dryer Balls

 - 100% Wool Yarn